Pretorian/retrospective/README.md

 ![Retrospective](https://raw.githubusercontent.com/scottdover/retrospective/master/docs/screenshot.png)

-At the end of every sprint, we developers ask ourselves, what did we do this sprint, and how do we feel about that.
+At the end of every sprint, we developers ask ourselves, what did we do this sprint, and how do we feel about that?
 This app encompasses those behaviors, and gives the user a history of information to find out where we are, and where we're going.

 ## How to build